brianlindgren/ambiNilla/readme.txt

 ambiNilla v.1

 Notes:
 This patch is derived from this ambisonic panner: https://github.com/cpmpercussion/SimpleAmbisonics/ I streamlined the workflow to support ease of transferring new coefficients to PD, and made a small math update.
+Functions for elevation as well.

 Math Ref:
 http://www.angelofarina.it/Aurora/HOA_ACN_N3D_formulas.htm